 Everyone is having a tough time at the moment.
 Brian says he and Dharmesh Shah (HubSpot CTO and co-founder) originally "wanted to build a company that our grandkids will be proud of."
 This means not just being big and profitable, but being a good partner to your customers, shareholders and stakeholders – be compassionate capitalists acting with empathy and compassion.

 Working from home is the new normal and employees are all adjusting.
 HubSpot have had set up weekly AMA (Ask Me Anything) sessions on Zoom where the whole company can engage with Brian.
 The culture team has also arranged employee programming with ‘Hot Talks’ from guest speakers to entertainment for kids, which has been well received.
 People are resilient and find sharing, transparency and communication really helpful.

 Employee feedback suggests working from home may be continued beyond the pandemic.
 Brian himself has gone from 1 day a week at home to full-time and he prefers it – not least because it cuts out the commute.

 “I like the idea of remote because my existing remote employees feel a lot less remote when all of us are remote.”

-Remote working can also open up recruitment markets and save the expense of office space.
+Remote working can also open up recruitment markets and save the expense of office space, particularly if they use a free recruitment crm.
 However, this Covid19 period isn’t a perfect test, with different employees facing different circumstances at home.